 Current projects include helper education, organic raised bed veg gardening, row crops, high tunnel growing space, mixed edible flower and herb gardens, exotic plants, perennial vegetables, Asian vegetable production, reclaimed pallet/bamboo construction, permaculture, remodeling the 1880s farmhouse, hugelkultur, experimental crops, wildlife management and habitat preservation, asparagus/pecan/blueberry/grape harvesting, chickens, poultry, landscaping, microclime management, composting, food preservation, seed saving, resource conservation and a small nursery.
 Most tasks involve the large garden, raised beds & high tunnel growing areas, as well as the mixed flower/herb beds around the homestead.
 Helpers also assist with tasks around the yard & house.
 Open to trying any new ideas, and always have something going on.
 I have a library of 6k+ volumes, covering a myriad of topics, plus most friends refer to me as a walking encyclopedia.
 An old hippie--very liberal--from the Rainbow trail, I moved back to the Carolinas help my mom, who developed Alzheimer's.
 My children are now adults & on their life journeys.
-Now, it is my gf, Rachel, & myself, hosting volunteers to the farm.
+Now, my son & I are hosting volunteers to the farm.

 Diagnosed with cancer in 2016, I've gone through radiation treatments & multiple surgeries.
-It's been a hell of a time for me & the homestead, but we've continued to host helpxers the whole time.
+It's been a hell of a time for me & the homestead, but we've continued to host HelpXers the whole time.
 I'm now learning a new way of life due a laryngectomy & a pectoral flap procedure.
 My mobility is limited & some may have trouble understanding my speech.
 My son has had to run the farm for me for the past few summers.
 I will never be back to my old self, but we will keep hosting until I'm not able to handle it any longer.
 I look forward to this challenge and still having a load of helpful folks to teach and to learn from.

 We are in the beginning stages of reshaping the property to self-sufficiency after a couple of decades of neglect.
 The farm contains a quail habitat conservation area, as well as Prince Bay, one of the many Carolina Bays that dot the southern coastal plain, a truly unique ecosystem.
 Much more information can be found on the farm`s Facebook page, in the "notes" section.